alextgould/lazychart/devlog.md

 ## Low priority

-* when taking the defensive copy of df, only copy the relevant columns, so if someone passes a huge df we don't copy the whole thing but just take the 3 relevant columns into our copy
 * review original "impossible" prompt to see what features we haven't implemented yet
 * consider if ChartParams should / shouldn't be responsible for coercing values e.g. currently making x_min/x_max datetime-friendly within the place where we set_xlim
 * split code into separate modules (as late as possible pre v1.0.0)